How to Write an Employee Offer Letter With Sample and Templates

 Related: Attract Top Candidates With These In-Demand Perks and Benefits

-One of the most important reasons to send an offer letter is to write the job’s details.
-This helps ensure the applicant and the company are aligned about the role and the offer–it’s all right there in black and white for both parties to agree upon.
+One of the most important reasons for sending an offer letter is to write the job’s details.
+This helps verify that the applicant and the company are aligned about the role and the offer–it’s all right there in black and white for both parties to agree upon.

 In most cases, an offer letter itself would not be considered a legally binding document.
 However, many jobs come with contracts that are legally binding once signed.
 If your job requires signing an employment contract, you can send it to your prospective hire at the same time as the offer.